wp-cli/handbook/commands/plugin/search/index.md

 : The string to search for.

 [\--page=&lt;page&gt;]
 : Optional page to display.
-Defaults to 1.
+\---
+default: 1
+\---

 [\--per-page=&lt;per-page&gt;]
 : Optional number of results to display.
-Defaults to 10.
+\---
+default: 10
+\---

 [\--field=&lt;field&gt;]
 : Prints the value of a single field for each plugin.